nasadov/carbon-aware-orchestrator/README.md

 ## Test

-Open a terminal and rum the server.
+Open a terminal and run the server.
 For example in case of silly algorithm:
 ```
 cd ./pk/silly/silly.go
 go run server.go